WordPress Illustration by Walker Cahall

 From here all that is needed to do is to follow along with the WordPress install and give the information required.
 For more information, you may want to check out the WordPress Codex.

-Atlantic.net offers managed server hosting which include a layer of business-essential managed services to your hosting packages.
+Atlantic.net offers VPS hosting as well as managed server hosting which include a layer of business-essential managed services to your hosting packages.
 Contact us today for more information.